-In this interview, Gary Sachs, MD, internationally recognized as a leading expert in bipolar disorder gives important tips about how to get better outcomes in treating persons with bipolar disorder.
-In this brief interview, Dr. Sachs addresses these key issues about the mindset that clinicians should have.
+In this interview, Gary Sachs, MD, internationally recognized as a leading expert in bipolar disorder, gives important tips about how to get better outcomes in treating persons with bipolar disorder.
+In this brief interview, Dr. Sachs addresses the following key issues about the mindset that clinicians should have.

 1. What does it mean to “start with concordance”?

 2. Does the readiness-for-change model often used in addictions also apply to bipolar disorder?

 3. What is a “Menu of Reasonable Options” that we should set out before the patient?

 4. What if the person asks for treatments that we don’t agree with?

 5. What is a “Janus-faced approach”?
 Why is it extremely important to “look forwards” in the patient’s treatment?

 6. How can we integrate measurement into the management as an iterative process?